6.1.2 Entropy#

 Overview#

-Von Neumann entropy \(S(\hat{\rho}) = -\mathrm{Tr}(\hat{\rho} \ln \hat{\rho})\) quantifies how much we don’t know about a quantum state.
+Von Neumann entropy \(S(\hat{\rho}) = -\operatorname{Tr}(\hat{\rho} \ln \hat{\rho})\) quantifies how much we don’t know about a quantum state.
 It is zero for pure states (perfect knowledge) and positive for mixed states (ignorance).
 The maximum entropy principle shows that thermal states—those that maximize entropy subject to a constraint on average energy—are precisely the Boltzmann distributions.
 This simple principle bridges quantum mechanics to thermodynamics without assuming temperature a priori.

 Von Neumann Entropy#